-Students enrolled in the Bachelor of Science in Business Management program and who have completed at least 60 credit hours and maintain a cumulative GPA of 3.0 or above are eligible to request the Business Dean's approval for dial credit in up to 12 credit hours in their area of concentration.
-If the Dean approves the student will take the concentration courses as they are regularly scheduled and if the student earns a letter grade of B or better, they will receive undergraduate credit as well as graduate-level credit should they enroll and be accepted into Hallmark's MBA program with the same concentration.
-Students earning a letter grade less than B will earn only undergraduate credit for the course even if they were approved by the Dean to attempt dual credit.
+Students in the Bachelor of Science in Business Management program, having accomplished a minimum of 60 credit hours and sustaining a cumulative GPA of 2.75 or higher, qualify for dual credit of up to 12 credit hours within their concentration.
+These students will attend the concentration courses according to the regular schedule.
+If a student attains a letter grade of B or higher, they will obtain both undergraduate and graduate-level credit upon enrollment and acceptance into Hallmark's MBA program with the matching concentration.
+Students securing a letter grade below B will solely earn undergraduate credit for the course.